free things to do in New York City

 Tour | Garment District: Factories, Gangsters, Labor Unions and More

-Hear an unusual perspective from somebody who spent the greater portion of his life working in the GARMENT industry.
+Hear an unusual perspective from somebody who spent the greater portion of his life working in the GARMENT more industry.
 You will learn how the apparel industry developed in NYC through the years, and how it came to be located in its current District.
 Watch the development of the industry from sweatshops in the old tenement buildings on the Lower East Side, to giant factories in China and Bangladesh.
 See how immigrants were the backbone of the industry and in NYC, still are.
 Five minute flow chart "From Fibers To Garment".
 Learn about Calvin, Ralph and Oscar, as well as Labor Unions and Gangsters.
 A Factory Visit When Available.
 See "The Garment Worker'' by Judith Weller, The Fashion Walk of Fame.
 The Giant Button and Needle artwork on Seventh Ave.
 And much more.
-Rain or shine.
+Rain or shine. less

 New York City, NY; NYC